How I Boosted SEO Traffic by 600% in 24 Months!!

 Have you noticed how I used the word keywords instead of keywords?

-Another trick to creating content that drives traffic is by targeting multiple numbers of related keywords instead of just one.
+Another trick to create content that drives traffic is by targeting multiple numbers of related keywords instead of just one.
 Since the Hummingbird algorithm upgrade in 2013, a single piece of content may now rank for thousands of keywords.
 So, over two years, we produced 25 pieces of content.
 They all started ranking within a few months after they were all released.

-One even ranked for 12,000 keywords:
+One even ranked for 12,000 keywordS: